Chemish21/Movie-Fetch/README.md

 # Movie-Fetch
-A Command Line Interface program that displays information from the IMDB API
+A Command Line Interface program that displays movie information from the IMDB API